beanumber/quarto-life-hacks-jsm26/README.md

-# quarto-world-of-possibilities-jsm24
+# quarto-life-hacks-jsm26

-Slides and materials for the "A World of Possibilities for Reproducible Publishing with Quarto" session at JSM 2024.
+Slides and materials for the "Life Hacks for Educators" session at JSM 2026.